-After the bath, cleanup was simple.
-I rinsed the Lotus with clean water (although it is machine-washable), wrung it out, and let it drain in my bathtub.
-It dried completely within a few hours and mildew-free thanks to the polyurethane foam center.
+After the bath, cleanup was fairly simple.
+I rinsed the Lotus with clean water (although it can be tossed in the washer), wrung it out, and let it drain in my bathtub.
+It dried completely within a few hours and was mildew-free thanks to the polyurethane foam center.
 I was able to fold it up and place it in the cabinet under my sink for storage.
 If you need to dry the tub more quickly, it’s dryer-safe—you can throw it in on the delicate cycle or gentle cycle.
 The Lotus also includes a hangtag if you want to hang it up to dry.
 This is a great hassle-free solution for people with small bathrooms or people like me who don’t have a dedicated kids’ bathroom and want to store the baby bath products out of sight.

-As a new parent, the bath time experience can be challenging at best.
+As a new parent, the bathtime experience can be challenging at best.
 When selecting a bath tub for my baby I’m concerned for his safety, but also his comfort.
 I didn’t feel like the Blooming Bath Lotus was as safe as some other baby bath tubs because it didn’t provide the same amount of support that the more rigid rubber and plastic tubs provided.
 It was much easier for my baby to slide around in the Lotus and it was difficult to keep him in a semi-reclined or seated position.
-This won’t be as much of a problem as he gets older, but for a newborn it made bath time somewhat difficult.
-Once I got my baby positioned correctly in the Lotus, he seemed to be very comfortable and he enjoyed the soft surface.
-I could see myself continuing to use the Lotus as my baby gets older.
-While some newborn tubs have size limits, I could see my baby continuing to sit or lie on the Lotus during baths for several months, even after we transition from the sink to the tub.
+This won’t be as much of a problem as he gets older, but for a newborn it made bathtime somewhat difficult.
+However, once I got my baby positioned correctly in the Lotus, he seemed to be very comfortable and he enjoyed the soft surface.